muesli/gitty/README.md

 ### Access Tokens

-Note: In order to access the APIs of hosting providers like GitHub or GitLab, `gitty` requires you to provide valid access tokens in an environment variable called `GITTY_TOKENS`.
+Note: In order to access the APIs of hosting providers like GitHub, GitLab, or Gitea, `gitty` requires you to provide valid access tokens in an environment variable called `GITTY_TOKENS`.

 You can provide tokens for multiple hosts and services in this format: